-One out of every 4 companies that use public cloud services report that they have been attacked by cybercriminals.
+One out of every four companies that use public cloud services reports that they have been attacked by cybercriminals.
 As the business world becomes increasingly digital and remote, cybersecurity and knowing how to better protect your company networks have become vital.
-The better businesses prepare themselves to ward off threats and remove bad actors attempting to gain access to their sensitive information, the better they will be able to protect their companies, their employees and their customers.
+The better businesses prepare themselves to ward off threats and remove bad actors attempting to gain access to their sensitive information, the better they will be able to protect their companies, their employees, and their customers.

 What is Zero Trust?

 A zero trust stance requires the authentication of all people trying to access sensitive information or login, regardless of whether or not they are within the business’s network.
 For example, this system will validate a user’s identity before they can access important applications and data.

 Many businesses rely on the old model of “trust but verify,’” which would typically assume that people working within the organization could be trusted.
 However, the zero trust plan does not grant any advantage to those within the network and instead, calls for all users to regularly verify their identity.
 Once a person gains access to the network, it does not allow them to move around the network at will; they also still need to verify their identity as they move to new sensitive areas.